strets123/grapper/README.rst

 Features
 --------

-* Given a file with a JSON list of chomosome alignments and a second file with coordinates for remapping, write an output
+* Given a file with a JSON list of chomosome alignments and a second file with coordinates for remapping, write an output file

+* Usage:

+   grapper.py [-h] alignfile coordsfile output

+    positional arguments:
+        alignfile   Path to the alignment JSON file coordsfile  Path to the coordinates JSON file output      Path to the desired output file

 Credits
 ---------